LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Experiments

 \subsection{Benchmarking}

 We introduce an end-to-end benchmarking pipeline for few-shot 3D reconstruction that unifies data processing, training, and evaluation across multiple Gaussian Splatting baselines.
 While existing frameworks such as Nerfstudio~\cite{tancik2023nerfstudio} simplify NeRF-style experimentation, they do not yet provide native support for few-shot Gaussian Splatting workflows or standardized evaluation under sparse-view conditions.

-Our system uses common multi-view datasets and executes a unified SfM stage using COLMAP to ensure consistent camera poses and sparse geometry across all experiments.
+Our system ingests common multi-view datasets and executes a unified SfM stage using COLMAP to ensure consistent camera poses and sparse geometry across all experiments.
 On top of this shared foundation, the pipeline supports the training of multiple few-shot Gaussian Splatting variants, including 3DGS~\cite{kerbl20233d}, FSGS~\cite{zhu2024fsgs}, and DNGaussian~\cite{li2024dngaussian}, using a common configuration and logging interface.

 The benchmarking package is fully modular, allowing new datasets and new Gaussian Splatting methods to be registered through a unified API without re-engineering the environment or modifying existing pipelines.
 This design enables a one-install, many-model workflow with a fixed data layout, standardized metrics, and consistent evaluation protocols.
 As a result, comparisons across models, scenes, and random seeds become fair, repeatable, and reproducible, minimizing environment-dependent variability and facilitating reliable analysis of few-shot 3D reconstruction performance.